kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

   ```bash
   kubectl edit deployment -n kyma-system api-gateway
   ```

-   Press `i` to enter and `esc` to exit the interactive mode.
-Save the changes and exit the editor by pressing `:wq`.

    >**TIP:** To avoid adding every subdomain to the API Gateway **domain.allowlist** parameter, disable the allowlist mechanism.
 Override the value of the **config.enableDomainAllowList** parameter in the API Gateway chart by changing its value to `false`.
 For more details on overrides, see how to [change Kyma settings](../../04-operation-guides/operations/03-change-kyma-config-values.md).